hryniewskis/Speech-Commands-Recognition/README.md

 # Speech-Commands-Recognition
-Analysis of LSTM network performance in classification of simple speech commands
+Analysis of LSTM network performance in classification of simple speech commands in comparisson to the Convolutional Neutal Networks